LukeZielinski/ecosystem-infra-rotation/docs/blocked-export.md

 - reference the new bug in the PR.
 - force merge the PR.

 Another common cause of failure is that [when many tests are affected, TaskCluster jobs will time out](https://github.com/web-platform-tests/wpt/issues/7660).
 The timeout is at around 50 minutes.
 When this happens, the PR has to be force merged.
-Link to [#7660](https://github.com/web-platform-tests/wpt/issues/7660) in a comment and ask @foolip or @Hexcles to merge the PR.
+Link to [#7660](https://github.com/web-platform-tests/wpt/issues/7660) in a comment and ask @stephenmcgruer or @Hexcles to merge the PR.

-If the test is flaky, try to reproduce the flakiness locally and if necessary ask the original CL author for help.

 If the failure looks unrelated to the code changes, first rebase and force push the branch.
 This will both bring in any recent fixes to the problem and trigger a new TaskCluster run.
 If that doesn't fix the problem and other PRs are also affected, [file a wpt infra bug](https://github.com/web-platform-tests/wpt/issues/new?labels=infra).